$0 Egypt → Canada Express Entry Guide — Quick-Start Checklist

 If after optimizing language scores you are still below the all-program cutoff:

-Consider a one-year Canadian credential: A one-year Canadian certificate or diploma from a designated learning institution provides Canadian education points (15 to 30 additional CRS points) and qualifies you for a Post-Graduation Work Permit, which then opens the door to Canadian experience class points.
+Consider an eligible Canadian credential: A one-year Canadian certificate or diploma from a designated learning institution provides Canadian education points (15 to 30 additional CRS points) and qualifies you for a Post-Graduation Work Permit, which then opens the door to Canadian experience class points.
 This is expensive (tuition plus living costs) but effective.

 Spouse factors: If your spouse has strong language scores or a Canadian credential, include them in the application.
 Spouse language ability adds up to 20 CRS points.